JanssenProject/jans/docs/cedarling/getting-started/javascript.md

 tags:
   - cedarling
   - javascript
+  - WASM
+  - browser app
   - getting-started
 ---

-# Getting Started with Cedarling JavaScript
+# Getting Started with Cedarling in a JavaScript app

 This guide combines the JavaScript usage instructions with the WebAssembly (WASM) build and API reference for Cedarling.

 ## Installation

+### Using the package manager

 You can easily install Cedarling using WASM.